newrelic-experimental/nr-visually-complete/README.md

 ## Value

-It makes use of the New Relic Browser Agent to attach an attributed, called `vcValue`, to [BrowserInteraction](https://docs.newrelic.com/attribute-dictionary/?event=BrowserInteraction) events.
+It makes use of the New Relic Browser Agent to attach an attributed, called `vcValue`, to [BrowserInteraction](https://docs.newrelic.com/attribute-dictionary/?event=BrowserInteraction) events of type `initialPageLoad`.

 This attribute is an integer that represents a time in milliseconds.

 Additionally, it generates another attribute called `vcStopOrig`, to indicate what caused the event.
 In normal ciscumstances the value will be `PageLoad`, which means the page loaded normally.
 If the value is `Watchdog`, it means the page load requiered too much time and the watchdog timer fired.
+In this case, the `vcValue` will indicate the time of the last element loaded before the watchdog triggered.

 ## Installation & Building